-GR8NET has four volume registers, allowing application modifying digital volumes of the internal GR8NET devices.
-Decreasing the volume of available channels may be useful because mixture of the input digital signals may overflow 16-bit physical DAC, presenting sound overload effect and corruption of the output analog waveform.
+GR8NET has seven volume registers, allowing application modifying digital volumes of the internal GR8NET devices.
+Modifying (decreasing) the volume of available channels may be useful because mixture of the input digital signals may overflow 16-bit physical DAC, presenting sound overload effect and corruption of the output analog waveform.
+Another use is to level the volume with other devices installed in your MSX machine.